Krutal0706/Accident-Prediction/docs/project_proposal.md

 * Which variable/column will be your target/label in your ML model?

-  Because segmentation is a supervised learning activity, there is a conventional goal variable.
+  Because segmentation is a supervised learning activity, I am going to use accident severity as a target variable.

 * Which variables/columns may be selected as features/predictors for your ML models?

-  The goal is to use supervised learning techniques like clustering on specific target variables.
+  Light Conditions, Weather Conditions, Road Surface Conditions, Latitude, Logitude.